-Other Criteria Criteria Status DECLG Wind Energy Development Guidelines L A90 Day-time L A90 Night-time All sites are substantially compliant ETSU-R-97 Guidance L A90 Day-time L A90 Night-time Exceeds the quiet period criteria at higher wind speeds.
-Compliant with the night-time threshold South Australia L Aeq Sites 02, 04, 05 and 13 comply with the threshold.
-Sites 01 and 03 exceed the threshold at higher wind speeds Denmark $L{Aeq}$ All sites are substantially compliant Canada LAeq All sites are substantially compliant WHO Guidelines for Night-time Lnight,outside(LAeq) All sites are substantially compliant Tonal Noise One Third Octave and Joint Nordic methods Some tones detected but not consistent enough to warrant tonal penalties Amplitude Modulation IoA Methodology Significant AM detected.
+Other Criteria Criteria Status Wexford County Development Control Standards for Wind Farms (WCDCSWF) 43 dB L {Aeq} All Sites are substantially compliant.
+All sites have significant levels of non-wind farm related noise.
+DECLG Wind Energy Development Guidelines L {A90} Day-time L {A90} Night-time All Sites are substantially compliant.
+All sites have significant levels of non-wind farm related noise.
+ETSU-R-97 Guidance L {A90} Day-time L {A90} Night-time All Sites are substantially compliant.
+All sites have significant levels of non-wind farm related noise.
+South Australia L{Aeq} All Sites are substantially compliant.
+All sites have significant levels of non-wind farm related noise.
+Denmark L {Aeq} All sites are substantially compliant Canada L {Aeq} All sites are substantially compliant WHO Guidelines for Night-time $L{night,outside}(L{Aeq})$ All sites are substantially compliant Tonal Noise One Third Octave and Joint Nordic methods Some tones detected but not consistent enough to warrant tonal penalties Amplitude Modulation IoA Methodology Significant AM detected.
 Levels in excess of 3 dB detected on all sites to varying degree Section 108 of the EPA Act Noise levels generally not excessive, limited tonal and low frequency noise detected.
 Excessive AM detected to varying degree at all sites